-Personal service costs primarily include salaries of permanent State employees of the Executive, Legislature, and Judiciary, as well as overtime payments and costs of temporary and hourly paid employees.
+Personal service costs primarily include salaries of permanent State employees of the Executive, Legislature, and Judiciary, as well as overtime/holiday payments and costs of temporary and hourly paid employees.
 The costs also include uniform allowances for correctional and police officers, accrued vacation payments made upon separation from State service, and stipends.
+It does not include fringe benefits, which are accounted for under General State Charges.

-In FY 2012, 13.6 percent of the State Operating Funds Budget is projected to be spent on personal service costs and supports roughly 104,000 full-time equivalent (FTE) employees under direct Executive control and another 17,000 employees of the Legislature and Judiciary.
-Over the past decade, personal service spending has increased at an average annual rate of 3.4 percent on a State Operating Funds basis.
-Roughly three-quarters of all personal service spending occurs in four agencies: the State University of New York, the Mental Hygiene agencies, the Department of Corrections and Community Supervision, and Judiciary.
+In FY 2014, 13.7 percent of the State Operating Funds Budget is projected to be spent on personal service costs and supports roughly 98,800 full-time equivalent (FTE) employees under direct Executive control and another 15,000 employees of the Legislature and Judiciary.
+Over the past decade, personal service spending has increased at an average annual rate of 3.2 percent on a State Operating Funds basis.
+Roughly 76 percent of all personal service spending occurs in four areas: the State University of New York, the Mental Hygiene agencies, the Department of Corrections and Community Supervision, and Judiciary.

-The following charts provide summary data on the shares of the actual FY 2011 State Operating Funds personal service spending totaling \$12.4 billion by agency and category of spending.
+The following charts provide summary data on the shares of the actual FY 2013 State Operating Funds personal service spending totaling \$12.4 billion by agency and category of spending.